 Ford’s SYNC 3 infotainment system is fitted as standard and provides plenty of connectivity.
 It includes both Apple CarPlay and Android Auto, allowing your phone’s apps to be displayed on the screen, plus DAB radio and Bluetooth.
 Voice control is also part of the package, so you can access the screen’s functions without taking your hands off the wheel or eyes off the road.

 ST-Line gets sporty detailing inside and out, plus sports seats and cornering LED fog lights.
-ST-Line X models can be distinguished by larger alloy wheels and a panoramic sunroof.
+ST-Line X models can be distinguished by larger alloy wheels and a panoramic sunroof that makes the interior feel very spacious.
 There’s also heated seats in the front and rear.